Kero76/Pong/CONTRIBUTING.md

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for ArcaBox, including new features and minor improvements on existing functionality.
+This section guides you through submitting an enhancement suggestion for Pong, including new features and minor improvements on existing functionality.
 Following these guideline helps maintainers and the community understanding your suggestion and find related suggestions.

-Before creating enhancement suggestions, please check all [issues](https://github.com/Kero76/ArcaBox/issues) as you might find out that you don't need to create one.
+Before creating enhancement suggestions, please check all [issues](https://github.com/Kero76/Pong/issues) as you might find out that you don't need to create one.
 When you're creating an enhancement suggestion, please include as many details as possible.